-Hazel is a Senior Solicitor in our Planning team.
+Hazel is an associate in our planning team.

 Hazel joined Burness Paull in 2022 following her traineeship.
 Since joining the firm Hazel has been an integral part of the team supporting in a variety of renewables and energy-related planning matters.